All Products

 }

-/* Submit multiple properties at a time. */
+/* Report properties in a batch */

 int32_t demo_send_property_batch_post(void *dm_handle, char *params)